CodeCoachJS/js_pro_main_site/README.md

 The site is public and available for anyone and there's no real need to sign in other than to show what repos are publicly available.

-For example, a user who is part of the course and signed in will see that all repos are clickable.
+For example, a user who is part of the course and signed in will see that all repos/videos and documents(coming soon) are clickable.

 A non-auth user will see an overlay asking them to sign up if they are not part of the program.

-The `/videos` route is auth protected and available to logged in users.